olhanahorna/VoI_cell_level/README.md

 2. **Run `2025-03-29_Optimization_clusters.ipynb`**
    - Evaluates which cluster is optimal.

-3. *(Optional)* **Run `2025-03-31_optimization_cluster_iterative.ipynb`**
+3. **Run `2025-03-31_optimization_cluster_iterative.ipynb`**
    - Iteratively solves clusters separately and saves outputs for each.
-   - Useful if computational resources are limited or if you want to analyze the distribution of outputs.
+   - Used to solve stands as cluster case separately by identifying stand ID column for cluster index.
-   - Could be used to solve stands as cluster case separately.
+   - (Optional) Useful if computational resources are limited or if you want to analyze the distribution of outputs.

 ---